-At Waddesdon Manor we are committed to providing an accessible attraction for all, and try to ensure that visitors with disabilities can enjoy as much as possible while with us.
+At Waddesdon Manor we are committed to providing an accessible attraction for all, and try to ensure if you have a disability you can enjoy as much as possible while with us.

 At our Welcome Pavilion you can purchase tickets and have your National Trust membership cards scanned.
 Waddesdon staff are on hand if you require help with this process.
 Carers receive free entry.